+Stan Mettin

-STACY METHVIN
+STACY METHVIN Houston Zoo Board Presiden

-LEE EHMKE
+Jeel 20

-President & CEO
+LEE EHMKE President & CEO

 Mission, Vision and Guiding Principles

 The growing challenges to the survival of wildlife and wild places necessitates a re-definition of the purpose of contemporary zoos and aquariums.
 Our new mission, vision and guiding principles form a powerful response to the challenges ahead, as the Houston Zoo looks toward its Centennial Anniversary in 2022 and beyond.

-MISSION

-Connect communities with animals, inspiring action to save wildlife.

-VISION

-a leader in the global movement to save wildlife.